rsriramiyengar/EPAi-session10-rsriramiyengar/README.md

 ###  test_stock_named_tuple_functions():
     """
-    This Test Function checks the output of stock named tupple and its class method for 100 stocks.
+    This Test Function checks the output of stock named tuple and its class method for 100 stocks.
     """

 ***